THE PORNOGRAPHER'S APPRENTICE

 "The Pornographer's Apprentice is in fact my first novel, despite having been published as my third in 2015.
 For many readers, it is probably tough to read and difficult to like.
 It is not comforting and tells a story that is opposite to "uplifting" or "hopeful," as those adjectives are conventionally applied to prose fiction.
 Its value is its honesty about desire, obsession, and passion, and how the power of those emotions can compel otherwise decent human beings to derail their lives and injure the innocent.

 "The novel's present time is the mid-1990s, when it seemed (to me, anyway) that video pornography stepped out of the shadows and become basically acceptable for every adult to look at, if they chose to do so.
 Perhaps this attitude was always prevalent, or asserted itself much earlier (the '60's? the 70's? so-called "stag films" go back to the inception of moving pictures), yet suddenly it seemed that video porn was being discussed as something worth noticing, and being written about in publications like The New Yorker and Harper's.
-Of recurrent interest was porn's profitability: it was something like a multi-billion-dollar industry, unless I'm exaggerating its monetary magnitude from the same anguish that made me write about a literary scholar's self-reinvention as an amateur pornographer -- the titular pornographer's apprentice -- to earn the living he could not make teaching students about Shakepeare's plays.
-This premise readily led to a kind of depression when I considered the protracted effort and intellectual energy a writer must bring to bear in writing a serious literary novel -- what sometimes is called an "art novel" -- and the repetitive, banal sameness of porn, which requires nothing, really, except consenting adults, a functioning camera, and adequate light.
-And yet, our culture was so besotted with sexual exhibitionism, and voyeurism, that it was willing to pay, in aggregate, some billions of dollars for porn, while most novel-writers struggle to earn a living.
+Of recurrent interest was porn's profitability: it was something like a multi-billion-dollar industry, unless I'm exaggerating its monetary magnitude from the same anguish that goaded me write about a literary scholar's self-reinvention as an amateur pornographer -- the titular apprentice -- to earn the living he could not make teaching students about Shakespeare's plays.
+This premise readily led to a kind of depression when I considered the protracted effort and intellectual energy a writer must bring to bear in writing a serious book, as opposed to the repetitive, banal sameness of porn, which requires nothing, really, except consenting adults, a functioning camera, and adequate light.
+And yet, our culture was (and is) so besotted with sexual exhibitionism, and voyeurism, that it was willing to pay, in aggregate, almost limitless dollars for porn, while most novelists struggle to earn a living.

 -- John Lauricella